cepdnaclk/projects.ce.pdn.ac.lk/docs/github_repos/4yp/e14/ipb.md

 description: "Intelligence Preparation of Battlefield or IPB as it is more commonly known is a Command and staff tool that allows systematic, continuous analysis of the enemy and the battlefield environment to be carried out and which presents the results in a graphical form"

 has_children: false
-parent: E14 Final Year Projects
+parent: E14 Undergraduate Research Projects
-grand_parent: Final Year Projects
+grand_parent: Undergraduate Research Projects

 cover_url: /data/categories/4yp/cover_page.jpg
 thumbnail_url: /data/categories/4yp/thumbnail.jpg